-1 FATHER, I long, I faint to see

-The place of thine abode;

-I'd leave thine earthly courts, and
+- 1 FATHER, I long, I faint to see The place of thine abode ; - I'd leave thine earthly courts, and flee

-Up to thy seat, my God!
+Up to thy seat, my God !

-2 Here I behold thy distant face, And 'tis a pleasing sight; But to abide in thine embrace, there,

-But to abide in thine Is infinite delight.
+- 2 Here I behold thy distant face, And 'tis a pleasing sight; - But to abide in thine embrace, Is infinite delight. - 3 There all the heavenly hosts are seen, In shining ranks they move,

-- 3 There all the heavenly hosts are - In shining ranks they move, And drink immortal vigor in, With wonder and with love. - 4 Then at thy feet with awful fear Th' adoring armies fall; With joy they shrink to nothing

-Before th' eternal All.

-- 5 There I would vie with all the
+And drink immortal vigor in, With wonder and with love.

+- 4 Then at thy feet with awful fear Th' adoring armies fall; - With joy they shrink to nothing there, Before th' eternal All. - 5 There I would vie with all the host

-- In duty and in bliss;
+In duty and in bliss;

 While less than nothing I could boast,

 And vanity confess.

-- 6 The more thy glories strike my
+6 The more thy glories strike my eyes,

-- The humbler I shall lie;
+The humbler I shall lie;

-Thus while I sink, my joys shall
+Thus while I sink, my joys shall rise

-rise